 Anger often consumes what goodness husbands first had.
 (Cf. Icelandic)

-Avert much anger and more guests might come your way
+2. Avert much anger and more guests might come your way.

 That a guest may anger another guest, can breed silly strife for long times to come.
-(Cf. Havamal, verse 32: It speaks on top of barbaric conditions)
+(Cf. Havamal, verse 32 on barbaric conditions)

-Thwarted frivolity goes hand in hand with sound anger that may herald much debased self-esteem later.
-Then wit mars
+3. Thwarted frivolity goes hand in hand with sound anger that may herald much debased self-esteem later.
+Then wit mars.

-One should try to minimise anticipation till the ship is about to come in somehow
+1. One should try to minimise anticipation till the ship is about to come in somehow.

 Count nothing for sure till you see it taking place.